 - shortness of breath

 - a low-grade fever or a high fever may be an indication of a secondary infection such as pneumonia

 - chest tightness

-- sore throat from persistent coughing
+- a sore throat from persistent coughing

 Children with acute bronchitis may experience:

-- runny nose
+- a runny nose

-- back or muscle pain
+- back pain

-- sore throat
+- a sore throat

 If you experience any of the following symptoms, call your doctor: